MarvinLvn/voice-type-classifier/docs/evaluations.md

 :-------------------------:|:-------------------------:
 ![](figures/confusion_matrices/model/ovl_ele_precision_model.png) | ![](figures/confusion_matrices/model/ovl_ele_recall_model.png)

-Observations:
+_Observations :_

 By making the choices listed above, we're loosing the information of which type of voices are overlapping when OVL is activated.

 - Our model is not useful for predicting *OVL* (as it has not been trained to do so).
 - LENA has a tendency to predict quite often **OVL** (high recall, low precision)
 - Our model is better than LENA, in terms of average between precision and recall, for **KCHI**, **MAL** & **FEM**.
-Meaning that, our model is better than LENA for these 3 classes, both in overlapping situations and non-overlapping situations.
+Meaning that our model is better than LENA for these 3 classes in non-overlapping situations.
 - We are a bit weaker than LENA for predicting **OCH** when loosing moments where the latter is overlapping with another class.
 Meaning that, in the standard set-up, our model is better than LENA on the **OCH** class based on its capacity to predict this class in overlapping situations.